SWaeldchen/swaeldchen.github.io/_projects/IP_PSPACE.md

 **Reasons** why I believe this might work:
 1. Neural networks have become quite good at grokking abstract reasoning tasks,
-1. As the reasoning capabilities of AI grows, this challenge will actually become easier.
+1. As the reasoning capabilities of AI grows, certifying the game plan will become easier, even if the AI comes up with more complicated plans, since it becomes easier to implement the PIT.